stanfordnlp/dspy/docs/tutorials/your_own_task.md

 The decisions you make in each stage will probably be "wrong" initially.
 That's fine, iterative development is at the core of idiomatic usage of DSPy.

+**tl;dr** Using DSPy is an iterative process.
+You first define your task and the metrics you want to maximize, and prepare a few example inputs — typically without labels (or only with labels for the final outputs, if your metric requires them).
+Then, you build your pipeline by selecting built-in layers (`modules`) to use, giving each layer a `signature` (input/output spec), and then calling your modules freely in your Python code.
+Lastly, you use a DSPy `optimizer` to compile your code into high-quality instructions, automatic few-shot examples, or updated LM weights for your LM.

 ## 1) Define your task.

 You cannot use DSPy well if you can't define the problem you're trying to solve.